 Q: What motivated you to start your population health initiatives?

-It started with managing the health of our 2,500 health system employees.
+A: It started with managing the health of our 2,500 health system employees.
 Ours is a self-funded health plan.
 Pharmacy and HR work together to manage that financial burden.

 We have a particular focus on managing the health—and maximizing savings from 340B Program pricing—of employees and dependents with chronic conditions, including diabetes, hypercholesterolemia, high blood pressure, autoimmune conditions, and asthma.